science6uru/Spritely/README.md

 # Installation and Setup
 First, if you haven't already, you will need to install Homebrew & ImageMagick(Required).
 If you do not need homebrew you can skip ahead to step 2.
 <p align="center">
-Homebrew installation (Required for Mac, but still works on Linux systems)
+Homebrew installation (Required for Mac)

 ```sh
 $ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"